mstksg/hamilton/README.md

     U = (m1 y1 + m2 y2) * g
     ~~~

-And Hamiltonian mechanics steps your generalized coordinates (`θ1` and `θ2`)
+And that's it!
+Hamiltonian mechanics steps your generalized coordinates (`θ1`
-through time, without needing to do any simulation involving
+and `θ2`) through time, without needing to do any simulation involving
 `x1`/`y1`/`x2`/`y2`!
 And you don't need to worry about tension or any other
 stuff like that.
 All you need is a description of your coordinate system
 itself, and the potential energy!